wbdean/Beantown/README.md

 * How do living situations compare.
 * How similar is the the culture. i.e. Food, restaurants, entertainment, etc.

+The question I want to answer with this project is: **What neighborhoods in Chicago are similar to the neighborhood I currently live in Boston?** That is, if I were to relocate to Chicago from Boston, what areas would I like based on my current location.

 ## Data